IBM/ecqa/README.md

 # Explanations for CommonsenseQA: New Dataset and Models
 This repository contains the publicly released dataset, code, and models for the Explanations for CommonsenseQA paper presented at ACL-IJCNLP 2021.
-Directories ```data``` and  ```code``` inside the root folder contain dataset and code respectively.
-Same contents are also made available by our research partner institute IIT Delhi, [data](https://github.com/dair-iitd/ECQA-Dataset) and [code](https://github.com/dair-iitd/ECQA).
-You can download the paper from [here](https://aclanthology.org/2021.acl-long.238/).
+Directories ```data``` and  ```code``` inside the root folder contain dataset and code, respectively.
+The same [data](https://github.com/dair-iitd/ECQA-Dataset) and [code](https://github.com/dair-iitd/ECQA) are also made available through our collaborating institute IIT Delhi.
+You can download the full paper from [here](https://aclanthology.org/2021.acl-long.238/).